Skip to main content

 Deciding about your task list frontend

-If you have human tasks in your process, you must make up your mind on how exactly you want to let your users work on their tasks and interact with the workflow engine.
+If you are orchestrating human tasks in your process, you must make up your mind on how exactly you want to let your users work on their tasks and interact with the workflow engine.
 You have basically three options:

 • Camunda Tasklist: The Tasklist application shipped with Camunda.
 This works out-of-the-box and has a low development effort.
 However, it is limited in terms of customizability and how much you can influence the user experience.